top of page

 We would love to see you at our next meeting!
 If you have any questions or comments, please drop us a note on our contact page.

-Find the Artisans' Guild of Camas every third Wednesday of the month at 6pm at the Camas Public Library, second floor Nan Henriksen meeting room.
+We meet every 3rd Wednesday.
+Find the Artisans' Guild of Camas at 6pm at the Camas Public Library, second floor Nan Henriksen meeting room (first on the left).
 625 NE 4th Ave, Camas

 Join us for a lovely evening of art chat covering upcoming events.
-You don't need to be a member to check out our group - attend a meeting to see what we are all about!
+You don't need to be a member to check out our group - attend a meeting to see what we are all about and ask any questions you may have.

 Questions, Comments?